preetham-ad/DevOps_Notes_Preetham/Containers/Why Docker Binds & Volumes.md

 - **Ephemeral Storage**: By default, containers use ephemeral storage, meaning any data stored inside a container is lost when the container is stopped or deleted.

 **Data Persistence Solution**:
 - **Volumes**: To ensure data persistence, use Docker volumes or bind mounts.
 Volumes are managed by Docker and can be shared among multiple containers.
-Bind mounts link directories or files from the host file system into the container.
+-  **Bind mounts**: link directories or files from the host file system into the container.
 This way, the data is stored outside the container and persists even if the container is removed.

 **Example**: